arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 ![db](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.03.png)

 ### Which databases to use?

-- __RDMBS__  MySQL, Oracle database, PostgreSQL, etc.
+- #RDBMS MySQL, Oracle database, PostgreSQL, etc.
-- __NoSQL__ CouchDB, Neo4j, Cassandra, HBase, Amazon DynamoDB, etc.
+- #NoSQL CouchDB, Neo4j, Cassandra, HBase, Amazon DynamoDB, etc.
   - Grouped into four categories:
     1. key-value stores,
     2. graph stores,
     2. column stores, and
     2. document stores.

-Generally RDBMS are the best option.
+Generally #RDBMS are the best option.
 However, might not suitable for your specific use cases, e.g.
 - Your application requires _super-low latency_.
 - Your data are _unstructured_, or you do not have any relational data.